Long Beach Post, March 5 2023

 While it is unclear exactly why the West Police Division was selected for the pilot program, “it gives us an opportunity to really focus on one area of the city to build that trust,” said resource connections division officer Christina Boatwright.

-One-time funds of just over $2 million are allotted to the pilot program, which will support about 18 months of work, according to Valencia-Adachi.
+One-time funds of just over $2 million are allocated to the pilot program, which will support about 18 months of work, according to Valencia-Adachi.

 “The hope is to get some structural funding moving forward,” Valencia-Adachi said.

 Training for the response team, which consists of a crisis intervention specialist, who is a licensed clinical social worker, a public health nurse and a peer navigator who can provide case management and connection to other resources such as shelters, is currently underway ahead of its spring launch.
 While the program plans to launch in April, a specific date has yet to be determined.

 The response team will also be supported by two Health Department staff members.